Strange Loop 2015 Call for Presentations

 - You should be a expert user or advocate for this technology (creator, implementor, standards committee expert, author, known speaker, etc).

 - Your title should be simple and direct and clearly mention the primary technology you wish to cover.
 Don't be fancy, don't be cute, don't be funny.

 - Your title or abstract should clearly indicate whether the workshop is an intro level, intermediate, or advanced topic.

 - Your topic should be a technology or tool, not practices or soft skills.
 Other conferences cover those well; Strange Loop focuses on development.
 The two types of workshops that have worked best at Strange Loop are: foundational technologies with broad interest (programming languages, major libraries, tools) and very new bleeding edge topics.
 If you have questions, please email us before submitting.

 The CFP form will allow you to add multiple presenters to your talk.
 Please think hard about whether adding speakers to a talk truly adds value to your talk.
 We may ask you to reduce travel expenses in the case of multiple speakers, although we usually can work it out.

-We are always happy to give you feedback in choosing between multiple potential topics and we encourage you to contact email@example.com with your questions.
-Additionally, we will hold three online sessions where you can ask questions about your idea and get feedback.
-More details to come, but we will hold these on Apr 20, Apr 29, and May 6th.
+We are always happy to give you feedback in choosing between multiple potential topics and we encourage you to contact email@example.com with any questions.